Methanol evaporators and condensers for biodiesel production

 SACOME was commissioned with the execution of the manufacturing of the heat exchangers within a system of production of biodiesel coming from palm oil.
 We collaborated actively with our client that was an engineering company in biodiesel technologies, bringing our expertise and know-how in the thermal and mechanical design both for the condensers and the evaporators of methanol and ethanol-based fluids:

-- Condensers: The duty of the heat exchangers was to condense either pure methanol or a mixture of vapour phases (composed by condensable components as methanol and water, and non-condensable ones, as air).
+- Condensers: The duty of the heat exchangers was to condense either pure methanol or a mixture of vapors phases (composed by condensable components as methanol and water, and non-condensable ones, as air).
 Moreover the condensation had to take place in vacuum conditions.A correct thermal design of the heat exchangers was a critical point in this case.
 For condensation of gas mixtures (further having non-condensable phases as mentioned) the process doesn’t take place in isothermal conditions like it happens with pure components, demanding thus a very accurate calculation to be done by our engineers.
 Besides, our Technical Department advised the client for each case about the use of the most suitable cooling fluid, as tower water, or glycol solutions.

 - Evaporators: The calculation of the boiling process had several details to be taken into account, as the risk of having mist flow or the difficulty of getting complete boiling, among others.